mateoclarke/odd/_jobs/positions/ui-designer.md

 ---

-We’re looking for a senior UI designer to serve on multidisciplinary project teams with career civil servants, actively demonstrating the value of iterative development and user-centered design.
+## Overview
 Our teams are working to improve a wide range of city services, including researching and redesigning our [permitting processes](http://www.austintexas.gov/department/development-services), prototyping ways to change behaviors around [recycling and composting](http://www.austintexas.gov/department/austin-resource-recovery), building the next generation of [ATXFloods](https://www.atxfloods.com/), and creating city-wide standards for visual design, web development, and user research.

 You’ll also serve as an expert and educator in your discipline, establishing new practices that can work across departments and providing guidance and training for other fellows and city staff.

-#### Salary
+## Salary

 $75,000-$86,000, commensurate with experience

-#### What you’ll do:
+## What you’ll do:

 *   Lead projects from a visual design perspective, defining look & feel, designing re-usable components, and ensuring staff members will be able to execute the design on hand-off.
 *   Create artifacts to communicate with team members, stakeholders, and the public, including prototypes, comps/mock-ups, sticker sheets, and functional specifications.